ambanmba/qirx-on-crossover/README.md

 ![alt text](img/Image26.png "Figure 26")

 ## Step 27 - Select the Demodulator / Decoder
-You can select the demodulator (or for ADS-B or DAB the decoder) and encoding scheme on the top right.
+You can select the demodulator (or technically, in the case of ADS-B or DAB, the "decoder") on the top right.
 For the sake of these instructions, we will select DAB.
 Then click on the BLUE triangle next to DAB.
 ![alt text](img/Image27.png "Figure 27")

 ## Step 28 - Start your rtl-tcp server.